 - Performing remote research activities, whenever possible, will remain as the first-choice option for all research personnel throughout these phases until further notified by the Office of the Vice President for Research (OVPR).

 A. Definition and Justification for Phased Approach: We will use a phased approach to resume research activity, as premature repopulation of buildings to an unsafe level could cause a rebound in infection rates.
-We have chosen four phases, with varying percentages of research activity within each phase.
+We have chosen four Phases, with varying percentages of research activity within each Phase.
 This gradual resumption will decrease the likelihood of possible surges of infection and increase the time needed to obtain materials to resume more normal levels of research.

 - Phase 1 represents access restricted to only the maintenance of essential and critical research capability (15-20% of normal access).
 Social distancing guidelines, defined above, take priority over percent workspace occupation during this and subsequent phases.
-We have been in Phase 1 since March 20.

 - Phase 2 represents 20-50% of prior research activity, with new safety measures in place.

 - Phase 3 represents 50-70% of prior research activity.